 If you got to this page while randomly browsing the Web, than maybe Laguz is trying to tell you that you should relax and go with the flow of your life.

-I chose a weeping willow as a symbolic tree for this pattern, because it grows only near water and is often associated with a woman.
+I chose a weeping willow as a symbolic tree for this pattern, because it grows only near water.

 One more rune for all Norse-loving cross stitchers and the fifth rune in my Elder Futhark runic series.
 Last time I wrote a little about how I choose runes for the next pattern, so today I only want to point out that every time I draw a rune it happens to be just the right rune for my today’s mood and/or situation.